 Embed

 Fractional marketing operations: senior MOps capacity in your team from week one.
-No hire, no ramp, no HR risk.
+No new hire and no HR risk.

 Questions